SillyTavern/SillyTavern-Extras/README.md

 #### **Output**
 'OK'

-### Animate the talkinghead character to start talking.
+### Animate the talkinghead character to start talking
 `GET /api/talkinghead/start_talking`
 #### **Example**
 'http://localhost:5100/api/talkinghead/start_talking'
 #### **Output**
 "talking started"

-### Animate the talkinghead character to stop talking.
+### Animate the talkinghead character to stop talking
 `GET /api/talkinghead/stop_talking`
 #### **Example**
 'http://localhost:5100/api/talkinghead/stop_talking'
 #### **Output**
 "talking stopped"

-### Set the talkinghead character's emotion.
+### Set the talkinghead character's emotion
 `POST /api/talkinghead/set_emotion`
 Available emotions: see `talkinghead/emotions/*.json`.
 An emotion must be specified, but if it is not available, this operation defaults to `"neutral"`, which must always be available.
 This endpoint is the backend behind the `/emote` slash command in talkinghead mode.
 #### **Input**